 Me and White Supremacy is Layla's first book.
 Initially offered for free following an Instagram challenge under the same name, the best-selling digital Me And White Supremacy Workbook was downloaded by close to ninety thousand people around the world in the space of six months, before becoming a traditionally published book.

-Layla earned her Bachelor of Laws from Lancaster University in the United Kingdom.
-Layla lives in Doha, Qatar with her husband and two children.
+Layla's work has been brought into homes, educational institutions and workplaces around the world that are seeking to create personal and collective change.
+Layla earned her Bachelor of Law degree from Lancaster University in the United Kingdom.
+She lives in Doha, Qatar with her husband, Sam, and two children, Maya and Mohamed.